 - $1000 will be delivered upon notification.

-- The second dispersal of $1000 will be delivered at the fall APPAP meeting.
+- The second dispersal of $1000 will be delivered at the Spring APPAP meeting.

 TIMELINE OF SUBMISSIONS

-- Award decisions will be made in late July.
+- Award decisions and notification of recipient will be made by late June.

 One award for the total amount of $2000 will be provided.